 Basic settings – Creating the plan

 Running experience – Tell running.COACH how long you have been running regularly.

 My Running Level – This is where the basic value for calculating your training speed and predicted time is stored.
-First choose whether you want to enter a running distance or a performance test as reference value.
+First, choose whether you want to enter a running distance or a performance test as a reference value.